ddftwiki/ssg/resources/templates/md/pages/ch01/d4primer.md

 One of the things I disliked about previous Doomsday lists is that they had "dead" cards in them.
-Ideas Unbound, Act on Impulse, Laboratory Maniac, all these cards feel bad to draw.
+Ideas Unbound, Act on Impulse, Laboratory Maniac, all these cards feel bad to draw when not "going off".
 While they are not completely useless, Generally drawing them feels about the same as skipping your draw step.
 So my main motivation with this list was to attempt the reduce the number of "dead" cards, preferably all the way to 0.
 A Draw4 is powerful card advantage against decks